 She rejected him.

-Thought devastated, Teddy didn’t stop pursuing.
-And Alice, who had grown close to Teddy’s sisters, soon started to warm to the young man.
+Though devastated, Theodore didn’t stop pursuing.
+And Alice, who had grown close to Teddy’s sisters, soon started warming up to the young man.

-He proposed again the following year, eight months after his first proposal.
-This time she accepted and they were engaged on Valentines Day.
+He proposed the following year again, eight months after his first proposal.
+This time Alice accepted, and they were engaged on Valentine’s Day.

 And she now felt the same, writing him that “I just long to be with you all the time.”

-They married and soon after, Alice became pregnant with their first child.
+They married, and soon after, Alice became pregnant with their first child.
 She gave birth.
 And almost immediately after, she passed away.
-Doctors say it was Bright’s disease.
+Doctors said the ailment was Bright’s disease.

-A devastated Teddy wrote, “when my heart’s dearest died, the light went from my life forever.”
+A devastated Theodore wrote, “when my heart’s dearest died, the light went from my life forever.”

 Just 25 years old, a member of the New York State Assembly, he decided to move.
 He put his daughter in the care of his sister, left his political life, and settled in the Dakota territories.
-There he became a rancher and a sheriff, read and wrote history, but really you could say he took the time to cope with the deaths.
+There he became a rancher and a sheriff, read and wrote history.
+Mostly, he took time to cope with the deaths.

-After two years he came back home, where he took over raising his daughter and returned to his political life.
+After two years, he returned home, where he took over raising his daughter and returned to his political life.